In Search of Lost Time (film): Release

-In Search of Lost Timewas theatrically released on 9 September 2022 in China.
+In Search of Lost Time was theatrically released on 9 September 2022 in China.

 Reception

 Douban, a major Chinese media rating site, gave the film a rating of 7.2 out of 10.

-The website sino-cinema.com gave the film a rating of 4/10.
+Derek Elley of Sino-Cinema gave the film a rating of 4/10.
 Commenting on the use of flashbacks, the reviewer argues that "the film as a whole would have worked so much better, and developed some emotional power, if it had been set entirely in the past."
 The review continues: "The heavily desaturated colour used for the flashbacks hardly impinges on the film’s clean, handsome look.
 However, the portrayal of 1960s Inner Mongolia is standard generic, with a well-laundered look, happy grasslands life and lots of local ethnic colour (nomad games etc.).
 The score by Hong Kong’s prolific Jin Peida 金培达 [Peter Kam] is gentle and respectful, with an ethnic flavour, and supports rather than invigorates the leisurely pacing."

 The review on the website howardforfilm.com reads in part: "The director makes use of colour to evoke the hardships of the past.
 Shanghai is grey and rainy, while Inner Mongolia has a washed out palette of greys and beiges.
 Unfortunately, that makes it a bit tough to read the subtitles, which are in white.
 Yee also throws in a lot of expository dialogue in the story’s first act to bring the audience up to speed on the conditions that may have led to the government sending these children to the middle of nowhere.
 On the plus side, the performances are all good, especially those by the Mongolian actors.
 The casting is excellent, too, with the actors playing Siheng and Sihan looking like they could be brother and sister."
 The review concludes: "While IN SEARCH OF LOST TIME runs a bit long for what it is (it’s just over two hours), it’s not bad as long as you don’t mind the revisionist history lesson.
 At least you’ll get to see how beautiful the Mongolian grassland is."